wilsonmar/oss-perf/jenkins.md

 http://www.cloudbees.com/
 Cloudbees hosts Jenkins in the cloud.

-0. To install on a Centos machine, follow instructions at:
+0. To install on a RedHat and Centos machines, follow instructions at:

  * https://wiki.jenkins-ci.org/display/JENKINS/Installing+Jenkins+on+Red+Hat+distributions